Advocate for More Public Parks

 Register-Star, May 18, 2018

-Contact your County Supervisor and tell them to vote yes.
+Join people from around the county and share your support for public parks and the extension of the Corkscrew Rail Trail.
+Contact your County Supervisor and tell them to support the Corkscrew Rail Trail.
 If you don’t know your supervisor’s contact, then send your comments to the Board of Supervisors clerk.